 MINNEAPOLIS — March 8, 2022 — The global transformation of banking and payments has only accelerated over the past few years, and between web trends and a global pandemic, the industry has seen disruption from all angles.
 Consumers are digitally connected in almost all facets of their lives — and it’s evident they expect the same from their banks and payment experiences, with consumers overwhelmingly expressing a preference for digital offerings from their financial institutions.
-Amid this critical time for banks and credit unions, Entrust, a global leader in trusted identity, payments and data protection, set out to uncover how this disruption has impacted consumer sentiment, preferences, and habits in its new data study released today, “The Great Payments Disruption.”
+Amid this critical time for banks and credit unions, Entrust, a global leader in trusted identities, payments, and digital infrastructure, set out to uncover how this disruption has impacted consumer sentiment, preferences, and habits in its new data study released today, “The Great Payments Disruption.”

 Entrust surveyed 1,350 consumers from nine countries, including the United States, Canada, United Kingdom, Germany, Saudi Arabia, United Arab Emirates, Singapore, Australia and Indonesia, who have made or received digital payments in the past 12 months.
 The results help paint a picture of where the banking industry stands in 2022, and what the future holds as The Great Payments Disruption continues.